TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

         Research of violence detection techniques using:

         * deep learning methods such as Transformer, Attention, GNN, and AE using customized loss function and maximum likelihood principle
-        * Probabilistic deep learning, unsupervised learning, and generative modeling such as VAE, GAN, pix2pix, Cycle GAN, Normalizing flows, PixelCNN and WaveNet
+        * Probabilistic deep learning, unsupervised learning, and generative modeling such as VAE, GAN, pix2pix, Cycle GAN, Normalizing flows
         * Published 2 IEEE international Conference papers at MVIP and IKT
         * Published 2 journal papers at multimedia tools and application (Q1) and visual computer (Q2) journals